US productivity increases 4.9% in third quarter

 Productivity advanced 4.9% in the third quarter, following an even larger 10.6% surge in the second quarter, the Labor Department reported Thursday.

-Labor costs fell by 8.9% in the third quarter after rising by 8.5% in the second quarter.
+Labor costs fell by 8.9% after rising by 8.5% in the second quarter.

 Productivity measures the amount of output per hour of work and is a key component in rising living standards.